-A minimum of working towards FS Level 5 in Maths and FS Level 4 in English at Key Stage 3 is required for those students opting for the GCSE Computer Science course.
-Students may be considered if they can show sufficient evidence of programming experience.
+A minimum of working towards FS Level 5 in Maths and FS Level 4 in English at Key Stage 3 is required for those students opting for the GCSE Computer Science course, due to the nature of the content and logical thinking skills required.

+Students may be considered if they can show sufficient evidence of programming experience and logical problem-solving skills.